 Hide Tools »

-The purpose of this study is to assess the safety and tolerability of ION904.
+The purpose of this study is to evaluate the safety and tolerability of extended dosing with eplontersen in participants with ATTR-CM.

-The purpose of this study is to evaluate the safety and tolerability of single and multiple doses of the antisense inhibitor ION547 administered subcutaneously (SC) in healthy participants.
+The purpose of this study is to evaluate the safety and tolerability of olezarsen in participants with SHTG.

 The primary objective of this study is to evaluate the safety and tolerability of single and multiple doses of BIIB094 administered via intrathecal (IT) injection to participants with Parkinson's Disease (PD).
 The secondary objective of this study is to evaluate the pharmacokinetic (PK) profile of BIIB094.The study is open for PD patients with verified presence or absence of variations in the leucine-rich repeated kinase 2 (LRRK2) gene, but also for patients without any verified PD-related genetic variant.